 Beaverton, a Heritage Community, for Sure!

 A stone jail was built in the late 1840s in response to a law that every unincorporated village had to have a lockup.
-Situated along the river, it was moved in 1995 to Centennial Park in order to preserve it from demolition to make way for a bank parking lot!
-It joined other heritage buildings, a settlers’ log house and a late 19th century brick house and a Meeting Place where Historical Society records and archives are kept and regular monthly meetings held.
+Situated along the river, it was moved in 1995 to Centennial Park to preserve it from demolition for a bank parking lot!

 The construction of St. Andrew’s, a stone church, was begun in 1840 by the Church of Scotland congregation.
 Even today, the “Old Stone Church” has regular summer services.
 Recently, this building was designated a National Historic Site.
 Thirty some years ago it received provincial designation.

-A number of other buildings of early times still survive, and of course, many beautiful homes of the late 19th Century line the streets.
-In 1984, Beaverton’s Centennial year, plaques were placed on more than 40 century-old buildings if their owners applied for them.
+Several other buildings of early times still survive, and of course, many beautiful homes of the late 19th Century line the streets.
+In 1984, Beaverton’s Centennial year, plaques were placed on more than 40 century-old buildings.

 Behind the Library and Town Hall is Alexander Muir Park, so named in honour of the composer of “The Maple Leaf Forever” who was principal at Beaverton’s North Street School during 1876-79.

 Celebrating our heritage is the mandate of the Beaverton Thorah Eldon Historical Society.
-Programs, such as a walking tour and a “Then and Now” power point presentation are carried on to help students enter an annual essay contest about our community’s past.
-Of course, classes tour the museum buildings, as do many residents and visitors to the town.
-Two books about the history of the Beaverton area have been written by the Historical Society namely The Beaverton Story: Harvest of Dreams and Continuing Dreams: The Second Beaverton Story.
+Programs, such as an historical walking tour and a “Then and Now” presentation are offered to the general public and the local school classes.
+Classes tour the museum buildings, as do many residents and visitors to the town.
+Two books about the history of the Beaverton area have been written by the Historical Society.
+The Beaverton Story: Harvest of Dreams focuses on the early residents of the area.
+Continuing Dreams: The Second Beaverton Story continues the development story of the area but also showcases life in the early part of the 20th century.

 The Beaverton Fair has been held continuously since 1853.
 Ice fishing is a sport still popular since early times.
 Cottagers have been coming to the local beaches since the late 1800s.